kooboo-binbin/CryptoCoinTrader/TradeConsole/README.md

     We can't easy configer some settings in console application. so all settings is saved in files.
-    Before running you will see bitstamp.json, gdax.json and observations.json in the folder. if not.
+    Before running you will see appsettings.json bitstamp.json, gdax.json and observations.json in the folder.
+    if not.
     you should run the tradeconsole.dll first.
-    (How to run dotnet core application. https://www.microsoft.com/net/learn/get-started/macos) bitstamp.json is the settings file for bitstamp exchange. gdax.json is the settings file for gdax exchange. overvations.json is the settings file for arbitrages.
+    (How to run dotnet core application. https://www.microsoft.com/net/learn/get-started/macos) bitstamp.json is the settings file for bitstamp exchange. gdax.json is the settings file for gdax exchange. overvations.json is the settings file for arbitrages. appsettings.json is for some common settings. please add your IP in to workingips.

 How to use